codediodeio/lightstate/README.md

 ### Method 2 - Manually

-You can dispatch arbitary actions to signal the start of something async.
+You can dispatch arbitrary actions to signal the start of something async.
 This can be useful debugging or reacting to the action stream (see method 3).

 ```js
 this.state.signal('MAKE_GET_REQUEST');